 Self-evaluation is something that will help you greatly in the long run.
-All details of the scramble with Max Polyakov for menu you can read here.
-It will not only help you declutter your brain and realize your goals better, but also reveal as to how far you have come towards achieving them.
+All details of the scramble with Max Polyakov for the menu you can be read here.
+It will not only help you declutter your brain and realize your goals better, but also reveal how far you have come towards achieving them.
 You will get to recognize your strengths and weaknesses in the process.
 The answer will again be of use when getting interviewed by the recruiters.

 Bring technology to your use

-Engineering, being a dynamic field, requires you to focus on more than what is covered in your text books.
+Engineering, being a dynamic field, requires you to focus on more than what is covered in your textbooks.
 And to do that, you can bring technology itself into work.
 As a young professional, you will be expected to show zeal in your field of work, which will come once you know your field better.
 Going through online blogs, articles, and news pieces is an easy step in this direction.

 Be thorough with the basics

-To make yourself appear credible, you will need to brush up your basics well.
+To make yourself appear credible, you will need to brush up on your basics well.
 Any company hiring fresh graduates or young professionals scrutinizes the fundamental knowledge of the individual in the specific branch.
 Again, basics are something that you can need in any part of your life.